Man in the Wilderness

 Man in the Wilderness is a 1971 American revisionist Western film about a scout for a group of mountain men who are traversing the Northwestern United States during the 1820s.
-The scout is mauled by a bear and left to die by his companions.
+Scout Zachary Bass is mauled by a bear and left to die by his companions.
 He survives and recuperates sufficiently to track his former comrades, forcing a confrontation over his abandonment.
 The story is loosely based on the life of Hugh Glass.
-It stars Richard Harris as Zachary Bass and John Huston as Captain Henry.
+It stars Richard Harris as Zachary Bass and John Huston as Captain Filmore Henry.

 The expedition in the movie is notable for bringing a large boat with it, borne on wheels.